What is Child Protective Services in Virginia?

-The Virginia Department of Social Services (VDSS) receives some of these reports of child abuse or neglect from a concerned adult or professional.
+The Virginia Department of Social Services (VDSS) receives some of these child abuse or neglect reports from a concerned adult or professional.
 Still, sometimes the child will report the abuse themselves.
-A child should never be afraid to call the CPS hotline team will always listen to you and help.
+A child should never be afraid to call the CPS hotline.
+The team will always listen and help.

 What Is Child Protective Services CPS?

 Child Protective Services is a government agency responsible for protecting children if the children are experiencing abuse or neglect as defined by Virginia state and federal law.